csenn/schesign-graph-examples/README.md

 * 2 different designs are used to test inheritance chain.
 * Exclude parent properties should be tested
-* Property "a" is in parent design and child design, exports should use "a" lowest in the chain.
+* Override property should be tested.
+Property "a" is in parent design and child design, exports should use "a" lowest in the chain.
 (Boolean instead of Text)

 #### testLinking